Volume 26, Issue 6 (February & March 2024) J Arak Uni Med Sci 2024, 26(6): 1-6 | Back to browse issues page

 XML Persian Abstract Print

-Result: In concentration of 10 percent Lippia citriodora, miracidia was formed after 16 days in the egg.
+Results: In concentration of 10 percent Lippia citriodora, miracidia was formed after 16 days in the egg.
 With increasing of concentration percentage of the extract, time of miracidia formation in eggs also rose.
-The time of miracidia formation between cases and control group is significantly different (Pvalue<0.05).
+The time of miracidia formation between cases and control group is significantly different (P < 0.05).

 Type of Study: Original Atricle | Subject: Basic Sciences